Criminal Lawyer (1937 film)

 Criminal Lawyer is a 1937 American drama film directed by Christy Cabanne from a screenplay by G. V. Atwater and Thomas Lennon, based on a story by Louis Stevens.
-The film stars Lee Tracy, Margot Grahame and Eduardo Ciannelli.
-RKO produced the film and premiered it on January 26, 1937, in New York City, with a national release a few days later on January 29.
-It was the second time Stevens' story had been used for a film, the first being 1932's State's Attorney, starring John Barrymore and Helen Twelvetrees, directed by George Archainbaud, and also produced and released by RKO.
+The film stars Lee Tracy and Margot Grahame, with Eduardo Ciannelli and Erik Rhodes in support.
+RKO produced the film, which premiered in New York City on January 26, 1937, with a national release on January 29.
+It was the second time Stevens' story had been used for a film, following 1932's State's Attorney, an RKO production starring John Barrymore and Helen Twelvetrees, directed by George Archainbaud.

 Plot

 Barry Brandon is an unscrupulous defense attorney.
 He will use any means necessary to win his clients' cases.
 While in court defending one of his criminal clients, Gene Larkin, he sees a young woman on trial for prostitution, Madge Carter.
 Knowing her to be framed for the activity by a man who is notorious for “fingering” women in order to get the reward, he defends her for free.
 He wins her acquittal, after which he gives her a job as his secretary—and his cook.